 But, after you do, they claim your work doesn’t meet their standards, and they refuse to pay.
 You’re stuck with a bunch of over-priced materials and no additional income.

-Usually, with the rebate processing work-from-home scam, the scammer charges a fee to train you in the process or for a certification.
+Usually, with the rebate processing work-from-home scam, the scammer charges a fee to train you in the process or for certification.
 The materials you receive tend to be of very poor quality.
-Plus, once you’re done training, there’s never any rebates to process, so it never pays back what you spent to train, let alone turn a profit.
+Plus, once you’re done training, there are never any rebates to process, so it never pays back what you spent to train, let alone turn a profit.